moveit/moveit2_tutorials/doc/tutorials/visualizing_in_rviz/visualizing_in_rviz.rst

   #include <moveit_visual_tools/moveit_visual_tools.h>

-To test that this all worked open a terminal in the workspace directory (remembering to source your ros install in opt) and then build with colcon:
+To test that this all worked, open a terminal in the workspace directory (remembering to source your ROS install in opt) and then build with colcon:

 .. code-block:: bash